-How the $1.9 trillion U.S. stimulus package compares to other countries’ coronavirus spending
+How the $1.9 trillion U.S. stimulus package compares with other countries’ coronavirus spending

 Approaches differ so drastically that comparisons can be challenging.

-For instance, the stimulus figures announced by the Japan’s government include pledges that are not directly related to covid-19, such as a fund that promotes carbon neutrality by 2050, and includes money expected to come from private rather than government sources.
+For instance, the stimulus figures announced by Japan’s government include pledges that are not directly related to the coronavirus, such as a fund that promotes carbon neutrality by 2050, and includes money expected to come from private rather than government sources.

-Adam Posen, president of the Peterson Institute for International Economics, said that Japan’s apparent covid spending as percentage of GDP is a “vast overstatement” and that if like-for-like fiscal outlays were help up against U.S. spending, they would be roughly on par.
+Adam Posen, president of the Peterson Institute for International Economics, said that Japan’s apparent coronavirus spending as percentage of GDP is a “vast overstatement” and that if like-for-like fiscal outlays were held up against U.S. spending, they would be roughly on par.

 An analysis by Peterson’s Madi Sarsenbayev and Takeshi Tashiro put the total Japanese fiscal outlay at less than 30 percent of GDP.